-Ralitsa Doncheva is a Bulgarian artist and filmmaker working with 16mm film, video and installation.
+Ralitsa Doncheva is a Bulgarian artist - filmmaker based in Tio’tia:ke/ Montréal.

-In her practice, she combines experimental analogue film traditions with documentary and poetic approaches.
-Drawing on tactile and improvisational processes, her Balkan roots and mythology, her films evoke shimmering worlds on the verge of disappearance.
+Drawing on experimental film traditions, her Balkan heritage and mythology, her films evoke shimmering worlds on the verge of disappearance.

-Ralitsa lives and works in Tio’tia:ke/ Montréal where she is actively involved in film and artistic communities.
-Her recent collaborations have been shown in galleries and museums such as Musée d'art de Joliette, the Foremen Art Gallery (Sherbrooke) and most presently at the Musée d'Art Contemporain de Montréal and most recently at the Canadian Centre for Architecture.
+Her recent collaborations have been shown in galleries and museums such as Musée d'art de Joliette, the Foremen Art Gallery (Sherbrooke), the Musée d'Art Contemporain de Montréal and most recently at the Canadian Centre for Architecture.